plone/meta/config/README.md

 ## Configuration options

-One thing is trying to standardize, but another thing is being flexible enough
 It is one thing to standardize, yet another to be flexible enough to adapt to each repository's particular needs.

 Fortunately `plone/meta` tries its best to accomplish both: